Memory segments¶

 Let us look at the list of parameters of the above call:

-v_dev represents an initialized virtual device, needed to communicate with the driver.
+v_dev represents an initialized virtual device, needed to communicate with

-remote_segment is a handle to a sci_remote_segment descriptor, which contains information about the
+the driver. remote_segment is a handle to a sci_remote_segment_t

-connection.
-The descriptor is allocated and initialized by the call, if successful.
+allocated and initialized by the call, if successful.
+The remote node and

-The remote node and segment identifiers (RECEIVER_NODE_ID and RECEIVER_SEG_ID respectively) uniquely locate a memory segment on the network.
+uniquely locate a memory segment on the network.
+The adapter number

 Once the remote segment is connected, its size (expressed in bytes) can be determined by calling the function